If you are having problems logging in, please call HIA helpdesk on 1300 650 620 during business hours.

 Crystalline silica is commonly present as quartz in rocks, sand and soil, so products containing any of these materials are likely to contain crystalline silica.
-Artificial stone (also referred to as engineered or reconstituted stone) appears to contain a higher proportion of crystalline silica – typically over 90% - than other construction materials
+Artificial stone (also referred to as engineered or reconstituted stone) generally contains a higher proportion of crystalline silica – typically over 90% – than other construction materials

 To find out if a material contains crystalline silica check the product label and Safety Data Sheet (if available) or ask the manufacturer of the product.

 Occupational exposures can occur where dust is generated and inhaled from materials such as sand, concrete, bricks, tiles, sandstone and other stone.
 However, the recent spike in the disease is reported to have occurred in some of the workers involved in stone benchtop manufacture, where dry cutting, grinding or polishing of artificial stone-based products can generate high levels of the dust.

 If you or your workers work with products that contain crystalline silica it is vital to seek and take note of the safety recommendations of the manufacturer of the product.
 It is extremely important to be aware of the potential for exposure to airborne dust and what to do to ensure workers are adequately protected.

 Exposure to hazardous levels of dust can be reduced considerably by avoiding dry processes that generate airborne dust.
 Water suppression systems or ‘wet methods’ should be used to reduce airborne dust where possible.
 If wet methods are not practicable, use equipment with integral dust collection and/or use local exhaust ventilation.
 Never dry sweep or use compressed air – use a HEPA vacuum and/or wet wiping to collect surface dust.